ImpulseAdventure/GUIslice-Builder/README.md

 ### Release History

+#### Changes for 0.13.b021
+Enhancement to split [project name].ino file into  [project name].ino and [project name]_GUI.h header that contains GUIslice API storage, Fonts, Element Initialization and other items users generally don't need to modify.
+While [project name].ino will remain where users must do their code injections.

+Target Platform linux will continue to use a single [project name].c file.
+Also, existing projects will be upgraded automatically with the existing [project name].ino renamed to [project name].ino.orig in case of any problems with the upgrade.

+Enhancement to File Chooser to maintain a list of recently accessed project files and to open the last accessed folder.

+NOTE: Any projects created with beta versions of the builder will no longer be supported.
+Use an older Builder to upgrade your beta project before attempting to use the new Builder.

 #### Changes for 0.13.b020
 Fix for SnapTo grid will only work for dragging single object.
 Multiple objects being dragged will still ignore SnapTo setting otherwise spacing between objects would get distorted.